 Gregory J. Chamberlain

-Gregory J. Chamberlain is a lifelong multi-sector serial entrepreneur, mostly in the music business where it intersects TMT (technology, media & telecom), and hospitality & retail where it intersects with real estate development.
+Gregory J. Chamberlain is a lifelong multi-sector serial entrepreneur, mostly in the music business where it intersects with TMT (technology, media & telecom), and hospitality & retail where it intersects with real estate development.

 As a very out of the box thinker, he has been a long time confidant, advisor and strategist to multiple prominent individuals of varying backgrounds and their family offices.
 He has also managed and overseen management of a wide variety of business for some of the world's leading recording & theatrical artists, their companies, subsequent estates and related philanthropic efforts.